-Life Satisfaction.
-We measured LS using a single item, namely, "All things considered, how satisfied are you with your life at the moment?".
-Participants were asked to rate this item on a 10-point scale from 1 = "extremely dissatisfied" to 10 = "extremely satisfied" using a continuous slider.
+LS.
+We measured LS using a single item, namely, "all things considered, how satisfied are you with your life at the moment?"
+Participants were asked to rate this item on a 10-point scale from $1 = extremely \ dissatisfied$ to $10 = extremely \ satisfied$ using a continuous slider.
 Participants were asked to indicate their satisfaction with life five times a day, and a daily mean score of LS was used in further analyses.

 Time of Day.
-Daily average scores of SWB have also been calculated in other experience sampling studies (see for example Steptoe et al., 2008).
+Daily average scores of SWB have also been calculated in other experience sampling studies (see, e.g., Steptoe et al., 2008).
 To complement our findings, we conducted three-level models considering the prompt number, hence time of day.
-These can be found in Supplement 2 (Tables S2.1 to S2.7; Figures S2.1 and S2.2).
+These can be found in the online supplemental material 2 (Tables S2.1-S2.7; Figures S2.1 and S2.2).
 We also explain the slight differences between the two- and three-level models there.